 The child minder provides a nurturing and caring environment in which children's free choice of play is promoted and their needs are met.
 The child minder responded to the children with affection and the children were very comfortable in her care.
-The child minder plans activities ahead for example to reflect seasons, leaves and autumn colors were placed on the walls or, annual celebrations and we saw pictures of the children celebrating Diwali, Halloween as well as birthdays and family occasions.
-The child minder also uses her busy books which are a record of children's progress to plan for next steps.
+The child minder plans activities ahead for example to reflect seasons or annual celebrations and we saw pictures of the children making birthday cards, celebrating Halloween and starting to make Christmas decorations.
+The child minder is aware of the foundation phase and is mindful of this when planning activities.

-The child minder effectively promotes children's well-being through play and learning and her understanding of children's individual needs.
+The child minder has a good understanding of children's individual needs and effectively promotes children's well-being through play and learning.